Defending national champion and No. 1 LSU falls 92-78 to No. 20 Colorado in season opener

-Former LSU star and Hall-of-Famer Shaquille O'Neal could only watch from his courtside seat.
-Also in attendance was Hall-of-Famer Grant Hill, Las Vegas Raiders wide receiver Davante Adams, former major-league veteran Dexter Fowler and members of the two-time WNBA champion Las Vegas Aces.
+Former LSU star and Hall-of-Famer Shaquille O’Neal watched from his courtside seat.
+Also in attendance were Hall-of-Famer Grant Hill, Las Vegas Raiders wide receiver Davante Adams, former major-league veteran Dexter Fowler and members of the two-time WNBA champion Las Vegas Aces.

-Tigers coach Kim Mulkey, known for her extravagant outfits, wore a Las Vegas-themed sequined pantsuit with playing cards, hearts and horseshoes.
+Mulkey, known for her extravagant outfits, played to the star atmosphere by wearing a Las Vegas-themed sequined pantsuit that included playing cards, hearts and horseshoes.

-LSU came out slow, missing four of its first five shots and committing three turnovers.
-But the Tigers appeared to finally find their game early in the second quarter in taking a 24-18 lead only to have Colorado going on a 14-1 run to go up seven points.
-The Buffalos led 38-32 at halftime.

 BIG PICTURE